SURJ Metro Vancouver

 Practicing Anti-Racism: Approaching Difficult Conversations with Friends & Family (Free Workshop)

-We're organizing a free workshop at Vines Den — 825 E Hastings Street on Saturday, September 27th, 1pm - 4pm.
-(Accessibility information)
+We're organizing a free workshop at Hygge House - 2283 10th Ave.
+East, Vancouver on Saturday, November 1st, 1pm - 4pm.

 Have someone in your network who’s not engaging with anti-oppression and is challenging to talk to about the issues you care about?
 This workshop aims to provide a space for community support on how to approach challenging conversations with those folks!